 TYGART STATE PARK, WV

-The spiders were also abundant.
+Oh yeah, the spiders were also huge & abundant.

 Charlotte NC for the Talking Walls Festival!!

 This was one of the programs favorite stops.
 The crew camped out in the back of a famous screen printing shop, Ink Floyd.
 The employees were some of the best and welcoming hosts!
 They came out everyday with beer and food and treated the crew with amazing southern hospitality, we felt like family.
 The program was painting individual murals across the city so the crew split up to tackle each wall.

 Denton Burrows painted the Mackelburg Valve, Ramiro Davaro-Comas painted the famous gay club, Chasers,

 Trasher painted Ink Floyd and Mc Monster painted an alley in Uptown, which is confusingly known as Downtown as well.

 Talking walls was an absolute blast!!
 Thank you to everyone who made this stop possible!!

 Camping, camping, camping and some more camping!

 The DOTR programs stop in different national/state parks while traveling from city to city and Kentucky was unbelievable.